 A confession is a formal statement given to law enforcement officers.
-It is done after the Miranda warning has been read, and the accused has been informed of his or her rights, including the right to have a criminal defense attorney in South Florida present during the interview.
+It is done after the Miranda warning has been read, and the accused has been informed of his or her rights, including the right to have a criminal defense attorney in Miami-Dade County present during the interview.

 A confession is typically an interview conducted by police detectives with a suspect in a crime.
 Since a detective is almost always involved, the crime is usually serious, such as an aggravated assault or crime involving a firearm, grand theft of a vehicle, a burglary, an armed robbery, a kidnapping, a sex crime, trafficking in narcotics (cocaine, marijuana, alprazolam, heroin, etc...), a marijuana grow house, murder, attempted murder, or manslaughter.